Free Mandela

 While it celebrated Mandela’s release, the AAM stressed that apartheid remained.
 It asked its supporters to campaign for the release of all political prisoners and to press the de Klerk government to take measures to end the killings in the townships.

-A week of music and poetry in London led up to the second Mandela Wembley concert on 16 April 1990.
+A week of music and poetry in venues all over London led up to the second Mandela Wembley concert on 16 April 1990.

 T-shirt produced for the Wembley Stadium concert held on 16 April 1990 to celebrate the release of Nelson Mandela.
 Mandela thanked the people of Britain and the world for campaigning for his release.
 The back of the T-shirt lists the lead artists who performed at the concert.